morrismarcella/morrismarcella.github.io/_pages/about.md

 To that end, I'm interested in quantitative, statistical, and causally informed along with text-as-data and other qualitative research methods.
 I work to apply these methods cross-nationally to understand the dynamics surrounding civil conflict termination and post-conflict institution building where they arise.

+Aside from conflict termination dynamics, I am also interested in researching ethnic politics, self determination movements, and political violence broadly.

 Contact: mhmorr3 [at] emory [dot] edu